stuartblackburnvmware/tmc-tap-vcf/README.md

-# TAP on VCF with TMC Guide
+# Guide to Install k8s Vault Instance
-This guide's purpose is to quickly stand up TAP using TMC in a VCF environment.
-Multiple TAP clusters will be created for the various sites and profiles.
-A shared-services cluster will also be created to host services such as Vault, Harbor, etc.
+Hashicorp Vault will be installed on a k8s cluster using a bitnami helm chart.

 ## Prereqs
 * TKGS is deployed with AVI
-* TKGS namespaces created for each required cluster
+* TKGS namespace created to be used for this new cluster
 * bitnamicharts project created on Harbor instance

 ## Tools